ritishraj/ritishraj/README.md

 📊 Currently interning as an Equity Analyst at Alpha Learning.

-🧠 Exploring Machine Learning (BCE-P730) and developing a Gesture-Controlled Puzzle Game and make real Project .
+🧠 Exploring Machine Learning (ML) (BCE-P730) and developing a Gesture-Controlled Puzzle Game and make real Project .

 🚀 Open to collaborating on web applications, AI/ML projects, and automation tools.